 Of course, it's natural to wonder why the hundreds of erotic sculptures were made.
 They're rather explicit, and even portray bestiality and group activities.
 What's interesting is that although the Khajuraho temples have the largest number of these sculptures, there are other temples in India (such as the Konark Sun Temple in Odisha) that have similar ones dating back to the 9th-12th centuries.

 However, there's no one generally accepted reason as to why they exist!
 Some believe it to be auspicious, as there are also carvings of mythical creatures on the temple walls.
 Others interpret it to be sex education, directed at rekindling passion in the minds of people who may have been influenced by Buddhism at the time.
 Another explanation is derived from Hinduism, and the need to leave lust and desire outside before entering the temple.
 Most likely there is an association with the esoteric cult of Tantra.
 The oldest temple in Khajuraho, the 64 Yogini temple, is a Tantric temple dedicated to 64 goddesses who drink the blood of demons.
 There are only four temples of this kind in India.
 Another is located near Bhubaneshwar in Odisha.

 Where to Stay

-Also worth seeing in the Panna district of Madhya Pradesh (around an hour from Khajuraho) are ruins of 9th century Ajaigarh Fort.
-Not many people know about this Fort, and it's relatively deserted.
-Do note that you'll need to do quite a bit of climbing and it's worth taking a local guide.
+Off-the-beaten-track in the Panna district of Madhya Pradesh (about an hour from Khajuraho) are crumbling remains of 9th century Ajaigarh Fort.
+Not many people know about this fort, and it's relatively deserted.
+Do note that you'll need to do quite a bit of climbing and it's worth taking a guide.